Sickle Cell Disease Symptoms

-- Symptoms of severe anemia: These include extreme tiredness (fatigue), shortness of breath, dizziness, or irregular heartbeat.
+- Severe anemia: Symptoms include extreme tiredness (fatigue), shortness of breath, dizziness, or irregular heartbeat.
 Splenic sequestration crisis or an aplastic crisis can cause severe anemia symptoms.
 These conditions can be life-threatening.

-- Fever: All children and adults who have sickle cell disease and a fever of more than 101.3 degrees Fahrenheit, or 38.5 degrees Celsius, must be seen by a healthcare provider and treated with antibiotics right away.
+- Fever: A fever of more than 101.3 degrees Fahrenheit, or 38.5 degrees Celsius, requires attention from a healthcare provider and treatment with antibiotics right away.
 Some people will need to be hospitalized.

-- Symptoms of acute chest syndrome: These include chest pain, coughing, fever, and shortness of breath.
+- Acute chest syndrome: Symptoms include chest pain, coughing, fever, and shortness of breath.
 You will need to be admitted to the hospital, where you may receive antibiotics, oxygen therapy, or a blood transfusion.

-- Stroke symptoms: Warning signs include sudden weakness, numbness on one side of the body, confusion, or trouble speaking, seeing, or walking.
+- Stroke: Warning signs include sudden weakness, numbness on one side of the body, confusion, or trouble speaking, seeing, or walking.